 I'm Sheridan Parsons, and I live with my husband Mike and my youngest son, by Glascote Locks in Tamworth, the ancient capital of Mercia.
 Fun fact: we're 9 miles from the UK's furthest point from the sea, and 13 miles from England's centre of gravity!
 I'm a bit quirky, in fact I'm quite public about the fact that I probably have Asperger’s, although I’ve never been officially diagnosed.
 Far from being a disadvantage, this gives me a no nonsense, straight talking, hyperfocused, honest approach, which some people find quite resfreshing!

-Estate agency services - from £25
+Estate agency services

 I am an experienced and qualified house history researcher with a PGDip in Local and Family History.
 I love local history and family history, and I have a particular interest in canal heritage and WW1.
 I have researched literally hundreds of houses and families.
 I am happy to help with genealogy and house history projects in my spare time.
 I charge £100 for 8 hours or £300 for 30 hours plus one site visit and one archive visit.

 I have a Post Graduate Diploma in Local and Family History which included the following modules:

 - Skills And Sources for Family And Local History In England